jimmyo6270/apcsa-freedom-project/tool/learning-log.md

 * Though, there are some subtle differences like every line of code does not need to be ending with a semicolon.

 * Swift has syntax that is easy to understand and I believe it's easier to understand.
 There are some snippets where it is pretty self explanitory with the words that they use.

+### 12/4/23:

+* I found the documentation for Apple's augmented reality SDK named RealityKit [here](https://developer.apple.com/documentation/realitykit/)

+* I also needed understanding of the ARKit in order to make RealityKit work.

+* There are a wide range of things like games, simulation, video playback, etc on the RealityKit documentation.

+* I watched apple's realitykit introduction [here](https://developer.apple.com/videos/play/wwdc2023/10080/).

+* I also watched a youtube video on how to start off with using RealityKit to create my game [here](https://www.youtube.com/watch?v=Fd_0gtV8RiY). this introduced to me things like how xcode has a built in starter kit for RealityKit, already providing some code as a brief example on how to use RealityKit and make something display.

+*  I tried it myself and I used my own phone as a camera for the RealityKit to work.
+It ended up working perfectly fine and it displayed an actual block.

+### 12/11/23

+* Researching more about my tool, I noticed that I should implement swiftui and realitykit in the same app at the same time.
+I watched this [video](https://youtu.be/cT8y7fNEMuw?si=2zNw73hB7lqkX7fU) to help me understand more about how I can create visual ui on top of the camera so I can display buttons and stuff like that while the augmented reality is still working on the bottom.

+* I read more on the [swiftui documentation](https://developer.apple.com/documentation/swiftui/) and I found some things like an introduction to visionOS [here](https://developer.apple.com/documentation/visionOS/World).
+I might find it important later on as I want something like a movable ui within the augmented reality.

+* I read more about [windows](https://developer.apple.com/documentation/swiftui/windows), [toolbars](https://developer.apple.com/documentation/swiftui/toolbars), and [search function](https://developer.apple.com/documentation/swiftui/search) for the app that I will make.
+Windows can help me make different tabs of text that people can multitask and be able to read multiple things all at once.
+Toolbars can help me with giving the user more options for menus and interactive buttons on screen.
+Search function can be an addition to everything else so it can give the user ease or maybe if I made my game multiplayer, I can make a search function for something like a player finder.

+* SwiftUI has something like a [hierarchy](https://developer.apple.com/documentation/swiftui/view-fundamentals) for when UI is displayed.
+This is probably like the Z coordinate value on HTML and CSS.
+It probably prioritizes what comes first and what comes after.
+This might be helpful since I can prioritize what the user needs to know on top instead of everything being messy.

+* [Images](https://developer.apple.com/documentation/swiftui/images) and [Text input output](https://developer.apple.com/documentation/swiftui/text-input-and-output) is definetly needed whenever I need to make something interactive on my app.

+### 1/2/24

+* I used [SwiftStrike](https://developer.apple.com/documentation/realitykit/swiftstrike_creating_a_game_with_realitykit) to teach me how to make a game using realitykit.
+I installed it and tried using it.

+* I believed that SwiftUI documentation was too confusing and the app that I used to